Clastify logo

 Medium

-Use the graph to determine the sign of the source charge.
+Use the graph to determine the magnitude of the point charge.

 HL • Paper 1B